Turning point: a point at which a significant change occurs (Webster’s Dictionary)

 I love this time of year!
 When I was a kid I loved the idea of going back to school in September after a long summer break.
 Note that I said I loved the idea of going back to school.
 Come November, I’m pretty sure I wasn’t loving it all that much!
 Actually, if I’m being totally honest here, it’s really the back to school SHOPPING that I love.
 Last week I was picking up some ink for my printer at Staples and there they were – the kids and their moms and their shopping lists – SHOPPING for school supplies.
-How I longed for those by-gone days!
+Retailers know that this particular time of year is going to be busy, so there may even be coupons and codes to discover online on sites like Raise that can help save some money too.
+How I longed for those by-gone days when I saw the shoppers!
 For me, going back to school in the fall and back to school shopping has always symbolized fresh starts and new beginnings.
 Well, fresh starts and new beginnings aren’t only for kids.
 I bought myself a fresh new notebook for my art journaling (along with a bunch of very necessary “school supplies”), and once back home, I made some plans for what I was going to study this coming year.
 At the top of my list is COLOR.
 I’m going to be studying the Munsell Color Wheel with the goal of working more effectively with color schemes in my paintings.
 Because color depends so much on value, I’m also going to focus on more creative value patterns as well.
 And because great value patterns are so dependent on a fabulous composition of shapes, I’m going to focus on stronger compositions too.
 Hmmmmm, inventive color combinations, creative values, and strong shape compositions – what else is there?

 One of the ways I keep myself “forever a student” is to create a learning project for myself once or twice a year.
 Lately my projects seem to all revolve around composition and design.
 How about you?
 What are you going to be studying this year?
 If you’re looking for some ideas, check out my series of posts on “deliberate practice” and “mapping a personal journey – heading in the right direction.” on the right.
 PS: I am in the process of updating and remodeling this blog, so if you click on any of the topics and “Not Found” appears, simply type in “deliberate practice” or “heading in the right direction” in the box that is provided and click “Search.”